-In the general filtering problem, we assume a system with n-dimensional state vector x and m-dimensional observation vector y defined in discrete time by where w{k-1} and v_k are white noise processes with covariance matrices Q and R, respectively. f represents the system dynamics and h is an observation function that maps the model state to the observation space.
+In the general filtering problem, we assume a system with n-dimensional state vector x and m-dimensional observation vector y defined by where $w{k-1}$ and $v_k$ are white noise processes with covariance matrices Q and R, respectively. f represents the system dynamics and h is an observation function that maps the model state to the observation space.
 The goal is to sequentially estimate the state of the system given some noisy observations.